Secure Storage: How You Can Keep Your Critical Backups Safe

 You need to protect your backups from these criminals, and from all the other myriad things that might go wrong with it.

 Brainstorm security policies for your backup and disaster recovery systems.
 Who needs to have access to these systems, and how can you ensure they are the only ones that do?
 How will you monitor these systems for suspicious activity, and how will you protect the physical disks?

-- As I have mentioned in my previous piece, store your backups offsite, and strictly control physical access to the location.
+As I have mentioned in my previous piece, store your backups offsite, and strictly control physical access to the location.
 Consolidating all your critical infrastructure to a single location means that you are dead in the water if that location is brought down.

 Password-protect and encrypt your backups.
 If a hacker catches wind that your backup systems are unencrypted, why should they bother stealing data directly from your servers?
 They can just crack the backups instead.

 Be aware that your disaster recovery plan should also include considerations for your backup systems.
 A backup can be subjected to all the same threats as any other system.
 What will you do if your backups end up compromised or destroyed?

-It is easy to forget that a backup system is, at its core, just another server rack (or cluster).
+It is easy to forget that a backup system is, at its core, just another server rack (or server cluster).
 It is easy to forget that backups can fail, or be targeted by bad actors.
 But that is not something you should forget.

 You need to protect your backups – because if you do not, then they will not be there for your business when it needs them most.
 For that reason, you need to choose your backup solution wisely.